Float shape

 • The physical health of a person

-• The state of one's mind
+• Their state of mind

 • Relationships and social ties that are mutually beneficial